Anderson Metal-to-Critical Transition in QCD

-While the metal-to-insulator scenario (no IR physics) is incompatible with the proposed nature of the IR phase (long-range physics), a fruitful Anderson-like interpretation can be given to the latter.
-To set it up, a few additional details are important.
-(1) A fixed 3d Anderson model can describe varied electronic behaviors (conductor, insulator, criticality) simply by suitably choosing the Fermi level.
+Few contextual details are important before we start. {\em(1)} A fixed 3d Anderson model can describe varied electronic behaviors (conductor, insulator, criticality) simply by suitably choosing the Fermi level.
 This freedom does not exist in QCD, whose symmetries require such reference to be at zero.
-Hence, the Anderson analog of the QCD thermal state, if any, is determined by properties of modes near $\lambda_\fir \!\equiv\!0$.
-(2) The available evidence is consistent with the mobility edge $\lamA$ appearing simultaneously with the power divergent mode density at $\lambda_\fir$, namely upon crossing $T_\fir$ into the IR phase~\cite{Alexandru:2021pap}.
-This scenario precludes a true Anderson feature at $T \!<\!
-T_\fir$, implying that the thermal state doesn't act as an Anderson insulator at crossover temperatures.
-(3) Despite its IR mode proliferation, a thermal state in the IR phase could still be an insulator if these modes were exponentially localized.
-Here we address this key point explicitly since it sheds light on whether the IR phase can support long-range physics.
+Hence, the Anderson analog of the QCD thermal state, if any, is determined by properties of modes near $\lambda_\fir \!\equiv\!0$. {\em (2)} Despite its IR mode proliferation, a thermal state in the IR phase could be an insulator if these modes were exponentially localized in IR spectral regime $\lambda \!<\!
+T$ with bounded range.
+A key ingredient in reconciling IR phase with Anderson-like aspects will be the evidence that this does not occur.
+Rather, we conclude that the length scale associated with modes at eigenvalue $\lambda$ diverges for $\lambda \!\to\!
+0$. {\em (3)} The available evidence is consistent with the mobility edge $\lamA$ appearing upon crossing into the IR phase.
+This point is solid in pure-glue QCD~\cite{Alexandru:2021pap} and, although existing full QCD estimates are somewhat below the $T_\fir$ window~\cite{GarciaGarcia:2006gr,Kovacs:2012zq}, a reliable determination is lacking.
+[We thank T.~Kov\'acs for clarifying this.]
+In either case, thermal state at $T \!<\!
+T_\fir$ would not act as an insulator since deep IR modes here are at least as mobile as in IR phase (see above).